natacha-beck/cbrain-wiki/Explore-ASL.md

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/832009be-b4b5-4008-90be-0a605e80b0fb)</kbd>

-* Study parameters are available: you can specify sessions name, sessions options but when the subject datais in BIDS format, you don't need them.
+* Study parameters are available and optional: you can specify sessions name, sessions options but when the subject datais in BIDS format, you don't need them.

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/df39bffe-5a28-4a67-8847-9d0c2d286f10)</kbd>